Gedion-01/et-calendar/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or fixes.

+## Future Plans

+plan to add date range pickers in future releases.
+Stay tuned for updates!

 ## License